-10 Surprising Ways to Improve Your Body Image—Without Losing Weight!
+10 Surprising Ways to Improve Your Body Image—No Dieting Required

-Everything from our family and friends to the media we consume can have a negative influence on body image.
-Here’s how to take action—and work towards a healthier relationship with your body.
+Everything from family and friends to the media can have a negative influence on body image, but here’s how to take action and work towards a healthier relationship with your body

 When most people want to improve how they feel about their bodies, they often focus on moving more—not taking time out to relax and meditate.
-But according to a University of Texas–Austin study, finding your inner peace may help chase away feelings of body dissatisfaction.
+But according to a 2015 study published in the journal Mindfulness, finding your inner peace may help chase away feelings of body dissatisfaction.
 In the study, women who participated in guided self-compassion meditation for about 20 minutes daily for three weeks reported an increased appreciation for their bodies.
 How?
-“Meditation requires you to practice being present in the moment, which has a cleansing effect on the subconscious mind, clearing out the body-shaming, self-hating garbage that gets stuck there,” explains Ashlee Davis, a yoga instructor and holistic health coach who helps her clients develop a positive relationship with food and their bodies.
+“Meditation requires you to practice being present in the moment, which has a cleansing effect on the subconscious mind, clearing out the body-shaming, self-hating garbage that gets stuck there,” explains Ashlee Davis, a certified fitness trainer and yoga instructor in Atlanta, who helps her clients develop a positive relationship with food and their bodies.

 Ditch negative self-talk

 “My thighs are so big.”
 “I wish my arms looked like hers.”
 “I wish my stomach was flatter.”
-Living in a day and age where we’re surrounded by images of perfectly Photoshopped people, it’s not uncommon to have these thoughts.
-But studies show that negative self-talk can have a detrimental impact on our confidence and mood, says Lindsay Henderson, PsyD, a psychologist who treats patients virtually via telehealth app, LiveHealth Online.
+Living in a day and age where we’re surrounded by images of perfectly Photoshopped people, it’s not uncommon to have thoughts like these.
+Research, including a 2016 study published in Psychology of Women Quarterly, shows that negative self-talk can have a detrimental impact on your confidence and mood, says Lindsay Henderson, a psychologist who treats patients virtually via telehealth app, LiveHealth Online, in Pittsford, New York.

 Hit the weights